-The mission of the City of Austin Code Compliance is to provide quality education and enforcement of codes and ordinances for our citizens so that Austin will be a more livable city.
+The mission of the City of Austin Code Department is to provide quality education and enforcement of city codes and ordinances so that Austin will be a more livable city.

 City codes and ordinances have been created to protect the health, safety, and quality of life for the citizens of Austin.
-Code Compliance investigates reports of most code violations and ensures that the standards required by City codes are met.
-Code Compliance works closely with local authorities, contractors and other City departments to bring properties into compliance.
+Austin Code investigates reports of most code violations and ensures that the standards required by City codes are met.
+Austin Code works closely with local authorities, contractors and other City departments to bring properties into compliance.

-Code Compliance has divided the city into four districts by zip code (North, South, East and West) and there are between seven and nine investigators assigned to each district.
+Austin Code has divided the City into four districts (North, South, East and West) with between seven and nine inspectors assigned to each district.
 Assigning inspectors to a specific district allows inspectors to get to know the neighborhoods and citizens in the area.

-Some of the most common violations reported are dangerous structures, substandard living conditions, tall weeds and grass, accumulation of trash and debris, illegal dumping and illegal signs.
-There is also a five-person "Work Without Permit" unit that focuses exclusively on investigating reports of work being done without the required city permits.
+Some of the most common violations reported are dangerous structures, substandard living conditions, tall weeds and grass, trash and debris, illegal dumping and illegal signs.
+Austin Code also has a "Commercial Investigation Unit" that focuses exclusively on investigating reports of work being done without the required city permits.

-If you believe there are code violations in your neighborhood, call 3-1-1 and Code Compliance will be out to investigate, generally within two working days.
+If you believe there are code violations in your neighborhood, call 3-1-1 and Austin Code will be out to investigate, generally within two working days.